 Low-code vs. No-code🔗

-Every few years a new trend in tech industry gets hyped up as the next big thing.
-You don’t even remember Segway, that weird two-wheeled vehicle of sorts which was expected to revolutionize transportation, do you?
-How about virtual reality, which was supposed get us all hooked but instead fizzled out without any of us noticing?
+Every few years, a new trend in the tech industry gets hyped up as the next big thing.
+You don’t even remember Segway, that weird two-wheeled vehicle that was expected to revolutionize transportation, do you?
+How about virtual reality, which was supposed to get us all hooked but instead fizzled out without any of us noticing?

 1. What is low-code?🔗

 Low-code is an approach to building applications that uses a drag-and-drop interface and involves a high level of abstraction but minimum coding.
 What is being dragged and dropped in low-code application platforms (LCAPs) are existing blocks of code.
 Actually, programs like MS Excel and Powerpoint were nothing more than early forms of low-code, so we have been quite familiar with the concept for decades.

 No-code takes the low-code approach to an extreme, where there is no traditional coding involved in the way an app is designed and built.
 In other words, it raises the abstraction level present in the LCAPs up a notch.
 By doing that, a no-code application platform (NCAP) allows the user to build applications through a visual interface only, eliminating code altogether.

 In their idealized, puristic forms, low-code and no-code are located on the two extremes of a spectrum.
 But in reality, every low-code and no-code platform occupies a different spot along that spectrum.
 They share common points and differ on some others at the same time.
 Let’s dive in and have a look at the similarities and differences between the two approaches:

 Both low-code and no-code tools simplify the app development process by providing the user with a drag-and-drop user interface (UI).
 This kind of UI helps users bring together predefined blocks of code and create applications through point-and-click motions.
 While low-code platforms combine visual modeling with conventional code, no-code application development takes it one step further, completely turning coding into visual modeling.